KrasnitzLab/sgains/README.md

 Instead of seting up `sgains` environment you can use `krasnitzlab/sgains` docker container image to run the pipeline.
-To this end you need to have *Docker* tools installed and configured on your computer (please look for instructions in official *Docker* documentation https://docs.docker.com).
+To this end you need to have *Docker* tools installed and configured on your computer (please look for instructions in the official *Docker* documentation https://docs.docker.com).

 ### Download *s-GAINS* container image